tufts-carpentries/python-novice-gapminder/_episodes/04-built-in.md

 ~~~
 {: .output}

+## The Jupyter Notebook has two additional ways to get help

+*   Place the cursor inside the parenthesis of the function,
+    hold down `shift`, and press `tab`.
+*   Or type a function name with a question mark after it.

-## Python reports a syntax error when it can't understand the source of a program.
+## Python reports a syntax error when it can't understand the source of a program

 *   Won't even try to run the program if it can't be parsed.